grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 In addition to customizing the generated configuration, you can add new components to the the Kubernetes Monitoring Helm chart to define your own extra configuration.

-* `extraConfig` - Config put here will be added to the config for the Grafana Agent StatefulSet that scraps metrics.
+* `extraConfig` - Config put here will be added to the config for the Grafana Alloy instance that scraps metrics.
-* `logs.extraConfig` - Config put here will be added to the config for the Grafana Agent for Logs.
+* `logs.extraConfig` - Config put here will be added to the config for the Grafana Alloy instance for Logs.